dlamkins/new.blishhud.com/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+https://blishhud.com is built using [Docusaurus 2](https://docusaurus.io/), a static website generator.
+Content on this site is either automatically generated from GitHub discussion pages, markdown found under the `docs` folder, or react pages (under `docs` or `src`).

+The majority of the site is built statically.
+Only the module pages display dynamic content.

 ### Installation